July 22, 2021

 In an area where temperatures reach freezing, air-source heat pumps make good primary heating systems.
 You’ll want to have a backup system installed, such as a gas furnace, which can take over when temperatures reach freezing.
-Your heating technician can install controls which automatically shut down the heat pump if temperatures reach and drop below freezing.
+Your heating technician can install controls that automatically shut down the heat pump if temperatures reach or drop below freezing.
 The controls will call for the furnace to come on, efficiently heating the home in these conditions.

 Geothermal heat pump systems are another alternative in areas with freezing winters.
 Despite freezing air, the temperatures below ground remain constant around 55 degrees.
 This is more than enough heat to warm your home as desired.

 In areas with mild winters, air-source heat pump systems are a perfect option to provide the heating you need.
 Depending on the specifics of your climate, you may not need a backup heating system.

 If you switch to an air-source or geothermal heat pump from a conventional forced-air heating and cooling system, you will likely be able to reuse your home’s existing ductwork, if it is in good shape.
 If you do not have ductwork installed in your home, the added expense to install ductwork may make traditional heat pump systems cost-prohibitive.

 A ductless mini-split heat pump system is an ideal solution for homes without ductwork.
 Individual indoor units mounted on walls or ceilings connect to an outdoor condenser.
 Homeowners benefit from the savings heat pumps offer, as well as the system’s inherent zoned comfort control.

 Natural Gas Lines